Depression

 - What therapy type (possibly one of the examples above) do you use when helping clients manage depression?

-- Does you have experience working with clients who have my particular symptoms of depression?
+- Do you have experience working with clients who have my particular symptoms of depression?

 Assess personal fit